Desolation Angels (novel): Plot

 Desolation Angels follows the travels of Jack Duluoz and contains two books, totaling six parts all-together.
 Book 1: Desolation Angels contains Part One: Desolation in Solitude and Part Two: Desolation in the World, totaling 102 chapters.
-Book 2: Passing Through contains Part One: Passing Through Mexico, Part Two: Passing Through New York, Part Three: Passing through Tangiers, France and London, and Part Four: Passing Through America Again, coming to a total of 84 chapters, despite being the longer book of the novel.
+Book 2: Passing Through contains Part One: Passing Through Mexico, Part Two: Passing Through New York, Part Three: Passing through Tangiers, France and London, and Part Four: Passing Through America Again, coming to a total of 84 chapters.

 The novel's events take place from 1956-1957, and depict Kerouac's life after the events of The Dharma Bums, immediately before the publication of On The Road, through the character Jack Duluoz.
 Throughout the novel, Kerouac's group of friends are referred to as "The Desolation Angels", regardless of how many people are present at any time.
 Since all the characters names are often considered pseudonyms for the people that inspired them, they will largely be referred to in this article using their real world names.